Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-8-containerizing-our-work-environment/index.md

 unix sockets available to the sops/gpg inside the container, effectively exposing the gpg environment from our workstation.

-Of course `/run/user/$UID` contains a lot more than just GPG sockets, so it would of course be to be able to just mount `/run/user/$UID/gnupg` and limit the exposure, but quite frankly...
+Of course `/run/user/$UID` contains a lot more than just GPG sockets, so it would of course be nice to be able to just mount `/run/user/$UID/gnupg` and limit the exposure, but quite frankly...
 I can't figure out how to make this work.